facebook/watchman/website/docs/config.md

 This behavior is only enabled if the query specifies the `empty_on_fresh_instance` option or when this config is set to `0`.
 Default to `10000`.

+### recrawl_backoff_max_ms

+_Since September 2026_

+Specifies the maximum backoff duration in _milliseconds_ when repeated recrawls occur in rapid succession (within 10 seconds of the previous crawl finishing).
+After 3 free rapid recrawl attempts, subsequent rapid recrawls back off exponentially (100ms, 200ms, 400ms, ...) up to this maximum delay before starting the crawl.

+The default value is 10000 (10 seconds).
+Setting this to 0 or a negative value disables recrawl backoff entirely.